 Suppose, Project Module is maintaining the product images, price, and other information.
 We are getting these details from the Product Server where we have deployed the Product module as a microservice. it has its database, server, and other required things.
 Similarly, we need we deploy other modules as microservices such as Order and Invoice.

 Now, you select a product from the product listing and click on buy now.
 With this, the information about the product such as price and quantity is being pushed to Order Micro Service.
-Here, in Order Micro Service, it keeps the log of all the orders and finalizes the shipping and other things by similarly communicating with other services.
+Here, Order Micro Service keeps a log of all the orders and finalizes the shipping and other things by similarly communicating with other services.
 At last, once the order is confirmed, the Order microservice then calls the Invoice microservice to generate the bill and send it to the customer.
 And that’s how you get your product shipped to you, ( Not literally but enough for you to understand 😜).

-Microservices are Conquering that Critical Moment
+Microservices are Conquering Critical Moments

 Let us see some of the advantages of microservices architecture.

-Not Getting Down the Whole Army
+Not Bringing Down the Whole Army

 Now imagine if the invoice microservice system gets down for some reason. what would happen?
 Will it bring down your entire E-Commerce website with it?
 No, it won’t.
 Since it is an independent service, it won’t bring down the whole system.
 Yes, the invoicing system gets affected badly but not the whole system.
 Since it is a small service with only invoice logic in it, we won’t have a hard time finding the issue as we did in our Monolith Application.
-And no more Monday morning staring from other employees.
+And no more Monday morning staring at other employees.